Zoella-w/zoella-hexo-blog/hexo/source/_posts/30-HKU ECIC.md

 For the "Entrepreneurship Development and Ventures in Asia" course, I'm excited about the hands-on experience of co-founding a high-tech startup through a simulation game.
 It’s a fun and low-risk way to grasp the complexities of launching a venture.
 Plus, the focus on strategic thinking, competitive advantage, and AI-data business models will be incredibly valuable.

-Both courses offer unique skills that align perfectly with my ambitions in e-commerce and tech entrepreneurship.
+Both courses offer unique skills that provide unique skills that support my ambitions in e-commerce startups.

 #### 2.6 Where to know?